Requirements for ECFMG Certification for 2022 Match

 - Have not already met the clinical skills requirement for ECFMG Certification.
-(If you have a passing performance on Step 2 CS that is valid for ECFMG Certification or your pathways application for the 2021 Match was approved, you are not eligible.)
+(If you have a passing performance on Step 2 CS that is valid for ECFMG Certification or your pathways application for the 2021 Match was approved, you are not eligible to pursue a pathway.)

-- Are not barred by ECFMG from pursuing certification.
+- Are not barred by ECFMG from pursuing ECFMG Certification.

 - Have not been barred by USMLE from taking a Step or Step Component from August 1, 2020 to January 31, 2022.